GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

   ...
 ```

-**Note:** A reporting secret will generally look like `{deployment-name}-reporting-secret`, where `{deployment-name}` is the name given to the application deployment by the customer.
+**Note:** When deployed from the UI, the reporting secret will generally look like `{deployment-name}-reporting-secret`, where `{deployment-name}` is the name given to the application deployment by the customer.

 The reporting secret contains the following three fields (see an [example](https://storage.cloud.google.com/cloud-marketplace-tools/reporting_secrets/fake_reporting_secret.yaml)):
 * **consumer-id** - an identifier that represents the customer being billed for usage.
 To be passed verbatim to Google Service Control.
 * **entitlement-id** - another identifier representing the customer, but generally unused.
 * **reporting-key** - a base64-encoded GCP JSON service account key to use when reporting usage.

-**Note:** when viewing the YAML representation of this secret, every field is base64-encoded and will be automatically decoded by Kubernetes when reading values.
+**Note:** when viewing the YAML representation of this secret (for example, via `kubectl get`), every field is base64-encoded and will be automatically decoded by Kubernetes when reading values.
 The **reporting-key** field is encoded an additional time, so your application will need to decode it (after it is automatically decoded by Kubernetes once) if it needs to read the actual JSON key data.

 ## Using the Metering Agent